hasanrizvi94/pylon-kb-to-ada/README.md

 - **Universal Compatibility**: Works with any Ada bot and Pylon account through interactive prompts
 - **Secure Credential Handling**: Prompts for API keys and bot handles at runtime (no hardcoded credentials)
 - **Initial Sync**: Fetches all articles from a Pylon knowledge base and uploads them to Ada
-- **Delta Sync**: Intelligent synchronization that only updates changed, deleted or newly created articles
+- **Delta Sync**: When updating the sync only updates changed, deleted or newly created articles
-- **Content Conversion**: Automatically converts HTML content to Markdown format
+- **Content Conversion**: Converts HTML content to Markdown format
 - **Smart Filtering**: Skips articles with empty content to ensure Ada API compliance
-- **Comprehensive Logging**: Detailed logging for both sync operations and troubleshooting
+- **Sync Logging**: Detailed logging for both sync operations and troubleshooting
 - **Source Tracking**: Maintains a record of created knowledge sources in `source_ids.txt`
 - **Cleanup Utility**: Includes a deletion script to remove synchronized sources